LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="appendchar"></a>CSimpleStringT::AppendChar

-Ajoute un caractère à un objet existant `CSimpleStringT` .
+Ajoute un caractère à un objet `CSimpleStringT` existant.

 ### <a name="syntax"></a>Syntaxe